isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_July.rst

   :align: center

-Pretty cool!
-We see some variables that have very little information and have weights of zero (or close to zero) like 'APC Silent' or 'KRAS Nonsense_Mutation'.
+OK, pretty cool!
+We see some of the variables have very little information and have weights of zero (or close to zero) like 'APC Silent' or 'KRAS Nonsense_Mutation', and others seem very important.
+You could test it by removing the feature, and observing if the model statistics change.

-That seems pretty useful!
+Overall, that seems pretty useful!
 Of course, BigQuery ML is in beta, and our experiance with Google products: expect things to change!
 Have you found any good tricks?
 If you have, let us know on email or twitter (@isb-cgc)!